24-hour Anonymous Tip Line

 Designed by the Dublin Police, this program allows you and your neighbors to help prevent and reduce crime in your neighborhood.

 A Neighborhood Watch group is an association of neighbors who look out for each other’s families and property, alert the police to any suspicious activities and work together to make their community a safer place to live.

 Residents interested in forming a Neighborhood Watch group in their subdivisions can get started by contacting the Dublin Police at 614.410.4800, or by emailing Sgt.
 Renae Rice at email@example.com.

 Here are a few extra steps you can take to start organizing your Neighborhood Watch group:

 - Host a neighborhood meeting to gauge neighbors’ interest and begin to identify neighborhood issues that need to be addressed.

 - Invite a Dublin Police officer to attend this meeting to discuss details of the program and answer any questions.

 - Select block captain volunteers who will be responsible for relaying information to members on their block, keeping up-to-date information and making efforts to involve everyone.

-- Elect a chairperson to serve as liaison with the Division of Police and relay information about meetings and crime incidents to block captains.
+- Elect a chairperson to serve as liaison with the Police and relay information about meetings and crime incidents to block captains.

 - Establish a regular means of communicating with Watch members.